fbpx

 Online Influencers.
 Image from https://www.brandwatch.com/blog/5-ways-to-navigate-social-media-influencer-marketing/

-Influencers consider themselves celebrities of the respective platforms they have a large number of followers/fans on, something that occasionally panders their ego.
-This is not entirely true, but most brands are quick to adopt this general mindset, plotting campaigns and treat them as celebrities rather than the sales/marketing channels.
-They are lead generating assets that can market products in a super-authentic way for brands, not celebrities with VIP access to the same platform your target consumers are on.
-They are supposed to be creators who are in tune with their audiences (who are supposed fall under the bracket of people you are targeting) and can create relevant and engaging content.
+Influencers consider themselves celebrities on the respective platforms they have a large number of followers/fans, something that occasionally panders to their ego.
+This is not entirely true, but most brands are quick to adopt this general mindset, plotting campaigns and treating them as celebrities rather than the sales/marketing channels.
+They are lead-generating assets that can market products in a super-authentic way for brands, not celebrities with VIP access to the same platform your target consumers are on.
+They are supposed to be creators who are in tune with their audiences (who are supposed to fall under the bracket of people you are targeting) and can create relevant and engaging content.

 Read: Do You Have the Right Social Influencers in Place?